-Self Insurance reserve is created @ 0.1% p.a. on Gross Block of Fixed Assets (except assets covered under any other insurance policy) as at the end of the year subjected to the maximum of Rs 550 Lakh as determined by the Board of Directors by appropriating current year profit towards future losses which may arise from un-insured risks and taking care of contingencies in future by procurement of towers and other transmission line materials including strengthening of towers.
+Self Insurance reserve is created @ 0.1% p.a. on Gross Block of Fixed Assets (except assets covered under any other insurance policy) as at the end of the year subjected to the maximum of Rs 550 Lakh as determined by the Board of Directors by appropriating current year profit towards future losses which may arise from un-insured risks and taking care of contingencies in future by procurement of lowers and to the materials including strength of lowers.